kyamazaki10/mlb-2014/README.md

 ----
 Stats/salaries shown are for the 2013 season.

-Includes
+Includes:
-* projected 2014 25-man roster for all teams as of March 1, 2014
+* 2014 Opening Day roster for all teams
-* players currently on the disabled list
+* players on the disabled list